Keeping your goats healthy

 Healthy goats have good appetites, glossy coats, clear, bright eyes, and are interested in everything around them.

-Goats tend to deteriorate rapidly when they become ill, therefore checking the herd daily for signs of injury, abnormal behaviour or ill health is recommended, and obtaining immediate veterinary advice when needed.
-Regular check-ups from an experienced veterinarian are advised for all goats.
+Goats tend to deteriorate rapidly when they become ill, therefore checking the herd daily for signs of injury, abnormal behaviour or ill health is recommended.
+If any of these abnormalities are seen in any of your goats, ensure you get immediate veterinary advice.
+Regular check-ups by your local veterinarian is advised to ensure the health of your goat herd.

 Goats are very susceptible to internal parasites (e.g. roundworms and tapeworms), and remain susceptible throughout their lives, especially when stressed.
-Therefore, an appropriate worming programme is required (i.e. Get advice from your veterinarian regarding a programme).
+Therefore, an appropriate worming programme from your local veterinarian is strongly recommended, as drench resistance is widespread in New Zealand.

 External parasites and skin conditions

-Lice and mite (mange) infestations are a common problem in goats, therefore being aware of the signs of ringworm and flystrike is important.
+Lice, ticks and mite infestations are a common problem in goats, therefore being aware of the signs of external parasites is important.
+In addition, some breeds of goats are susceptible to flystrike.
 If goats are scratching or nibbling at any area of their body excessively, including their feet, veterinary advice should be sought.

 Vaccines for goats are available against some diseases and your veterinarian will be able to advise you on their use.